kisom/kyleisom.net-archive/source/_posts/2012-03-15-so-you-want-to-unit-test-in-xcode.markdown

 model first, and letting the controller and view follow from that.
 In Xcode, we can do this from the commandline inside the project using `xcodebuild -target FlexArgsTest -configuration Debug clean build`.
+Before you run this, set *Test After Build* to *Yes* in the Build Settings to ensure the tests will run after building.
 (At some point, I'll write a [Guardfile](https://github.com/guard/guard) to automate testing.)

 I hope you find this useful.
-Now, if you'll excused me - I have more tests to write...
+Now, if you'll excuse me - I have more tests to write...

+Update: I've written a [part 2](/blog/2012/03/16/so-you-want-to-unit-test-in-xcode-part-2/), which covers a bit more and includes <del>black magic where the dark lord has destroyed my soul and brought death, destruction, and chaos upon the world</del> a Ruby gem I wrote to assist in testing.

 ### References